 Type the below query in the query bar and click execute.

-The rate() function in PromQL takes the history of metrics over a time frame and calculates how fast value is increasing per second.
+The rate() function in PromQL takes the history of metrics over a time frame and calculates how fast the value is increasing per second.
 Rate is applicable on counter values only.

 PromQL functions like

 Histogram is a more complex metric type when compared to the previous two.
 Histogram can be used for any calculated value which is counted based on bucket values.
 Bucket boundaries can be configured by the developer.
 A common example would be the time it takes to reply to a request, called latency.

 Example: Let's assume we want to observe the time taken to process API requests.
 Instead of storing the request time for each request, histograms allow us to store them in buckets.
 We define buckets for time taken, for example

 le 1, and